raise-isayan/OverrideSysPropModule/Readme.md

 ````

 In this case, the Frida script must be specified at startup.
+It is also inconvenient for use with multiple applications.

 Android XposedModule has created an always available application.

 The created XposedModule app is placed in the "OverrideSysPropModule/app/release" folder.